Cybergate9/driowww/services.md

-We specialise in technologies related to data production, processing and integrations and using that data to help you build knowledge systems with your data.
+We specialise in technologies related to data production, processing and integrations and using those systems to help you build knowledge based applications for the web.

-Some call this 'big data', or 'data science', or 'ETL', or 'middleware' -  we call it 'getting your job done' :-)
+Some call this 'big data', or 'data science', or 'middleware' -  we call it 'getting your job done' :-)

 In this, our initial phase of expansion, where possible, we're going to operate in 'internet only mode' - this keeps our overheads low and means we can pass these savings on to you.